tadcka/BetterReflection/README.md

 * Better Reflection analyses the DocBlocks (using [phpdocumentor/type-resolver](https://github.com/phpDocumentor/TypeResolver))
 * Ability to extract AST from methods and functions
 * Ability to return AST representation of a class or function
+* Change the body of a function or method to do something different
 * *Moar stuff coming soon!*

 Be sure to read more in the [feature documentation](https://github.com/Roave/BetterReflection/tree/master/docs/features.md).